stat6250-s17/course-questions-wiki/week-04/README.md

 - Question (aoneill2-stat6250): What statistical measures do you get from the PROC MEANS statement if no specific measures are included in the statement?
 - *Question* (yren10−stat6250): Are we able to change the default statistics produced by the MEANS procedure and how?
 - Question (meisenbach-stat6250): How do you select which statistics to include?
+- *Question* (lwang30-stat6250) : Which keyword represents standard deviation in the MEANS procedure ?

 [Course Textbook Chapter 8, Problem 2]